 The advanced version of this stretch places the foot of the leg being stretched against a wall or couch.
 This may be beneficial for athletes who want to more aggressively target their hip flexors.

 - Start lying on your back with both legs lifted straight in the air

 - Attempt to lower both legs down to the floor while keeping the knees straight until the lower back begins to arch off the ground

 - Only lower the legs as far as you can without the back lifting up

 - Return to the starting position and repeat for 2 sets of 20 repetitions

-It’s really important to maintain pressure of the lower back on the floor by performing the posterior tilt described in the first exercise.
-Once the back lifts up the abdominals are no longer being worked and instead you will be strengthening the already overactive hip flexors.
-It may be helpful to keep one hand under your lower back to make sure you’re maintaining downward pressure.
-As your abdominal strength increases you will be able to lower your legs farther without the back arching.
+It’s important to maintain pressure of the lower back on the floor by performing the posterior tilt described in the first exercise.
+It may be helpful to keep one hand under your lower back to make sure downward pressure is maintained.
+As abdominal strength increases the legs will be able to lower farther without the back arching.

 Exercise 4: Bridge with Leg Kicks

 - Begin lying on your back with both knees bent